 Section 6.
 Student Membership.

-Student Membership is available to those who are enrolled in a degree program specifically for education of Land Professionals at an accredited college or university.
+Student Membership is available to those who are enrolled in an AAPL Accredited Program.

 Section 7.
 Honorary Membership.

 Honorary Membership status may be conferred by the Board of Directors to any person closely associated with the mineral and/or energy industries who has rendered an outstanding service or whose contribution to the industry is so noteworthy and of such magnitude as to be deserving of this honor.

 Section 8.
-Amendments to Membership Classifications.
-Rights, and Duties.
-The membership requirements, rights, and duties of Active Members which are specifically set in these Bylaws may be modified only by an amendment to these Bylaws as provided in Article XIX.
+Amendments to Membership Classifications, Rights, and Duties.

+The membership requirements, rights, and duties of all classes of membership including, but not limited to Active Members and Associate Members, which are specifically set in these Bylaws may be modified only by an amendment to these Bylaws as provided in Article XIX.
 All other classifications of membership in the AAPL and the membership requirements, rights, duties, and obligations attached to each classification shall be established or may be modified by a three-fourths (3/4) vote of those officers and directors present and voting at a regularly scheduled Board of Directors meeting.
 The process for application for membership in the AAPL shall be established by a three-fourths (3/4) vote of those officers and directors present and voting at a regularly scheduled Board of Directors meeting.

 Section 9.
 Misconduct.

 Any questions of misconduct of a member which may result in disciplinary action against the member should be referred to the Ethics Committee as prescribed in Article XVII.
 Such violations shall include but not be limited to:

-- A. Violation of any provisions of the Bylaws, Code of Ethics, Standards of Practice, or any rule, regulation, or order adopted pursuant thereto; - B. Aiding or abetting any unauthorized use of the title "Certified Professional Landman," "Registered Land Professional," "P.Land" or "CPL/ESA"; - C. Any act or conduct which causes disrespect for or lack of confidence in the member to act professionally as a Landman or Land Professional; - D. Conviction of the member of a criminal offense classified as a felony.
+- A. Violation of any provisions of the Bylaws, Code of Ethics, Standards of Practice, or any rule, regulation, or order adopted pursuant thereto; - B. Aiding or abetting any unauthorized use of the title "Certified Professional Landman," or CPL; "Registered Professional Landman," or RPL; "P.Land"; "Registered Landman" or RL; or "CPL/ESA"; - C. Any act or conduct which causes disrespect for or lack of confidence in the member to act professionally as a Landman or Land Professional; - D. Conviction of the member of a criminal offense classified as a felony.

 Section 10.
 Resignation.

-Any member of whatever classification may resign from the AAPL with such resignation in writing addressed to the Director of Membership Services at international headquarters; provided, however, that any such resignation which is (1) tendered by a member who has been accused of misconduct, and (2) received by the AAPL after the date that an investigating committee has been appointed by the Ethics Committee to investigate the matter, shall be deemed to be a resignation submitted pursuant to Article XVII, Section 7, of these Bylaws.
+Any member of whatever classification may resign from the AAPL with such resignation in writing addressed to the Director of Membership Services at international headquarters; provided, however, that any such resignation which is (1) tendered by a member who has been accused of misconduct, and (2) received by the AAPL after the date that he is under an active investigation by the Ethics Committee to investigate the matter, shall be deemed to be a resignation submitted pursuant to Article XVII, Section 7, of these Bylaws.

 Section 11.
 Effect of Resignation or Forfeiture of Membership.

-An individual who resigns or forfeits his membership for nonpayment of dues ceases to have any rights in AAPL and ceases to incur further AAPL indebtedness.
-The membership of any person who is under active investigation or who has been expelled under Article XVII shall not be resigned or forfeited except upon approval by the Executive Committee.
+An individual who resigns or forfeits his membership for any reason ceases to have any rights in AAPL, including use of CPL, RPL, RL or any other designation, and ceases to incur further AAPL indebtedness.
+The membership of any person who is under active investigation, which commences upon receipt of a complaint by the Executive Vice President, or who has been expelled under Article XVII shall not be resigned or forfeited except upon recommendation of the Ethics Committee and approval by the Executive Committee.